In-Person Early Voting

 Receiving Your Ballot

-Once you fill out and submit your application, it will be validated, you signature checked.
+Once you fill out and submit your application, it will be validated and your signature checked.
 Once confirmed as a valid application we will send your ballot by mail.
 If you prefer, you can bring your application to the clerk's office and pick up your ballot.
-Call to make sure we have ballots before you come in and bring your identification with you.
+For the Presidential election ballots will be available September 26th.

 Returning Your Ballot